sfu-db/dataprep/README.md

 DataPrep.Clean contains about **140+** functions designed for cleaning and validating data in a DataFrame.
 It provides

+- **A Convenient GUI**: incorporated into Jupyter Notebook, users can clean their own DataFrame without any coding (see the video below).
 - **A Unified API**: each function follows the syntax `clean_{type}(df, 'column name')` (see an example below).
 - **Speed**: the computations are parallelized using Dask.
 It can clean **50K rows per second** on a dual-core laptop (that means cleaning 1 million rows in only 20 seconds).
 - **Transparency**: a report is generated that summarizes the alterations to the data that occured during cleaning.